Gry1995/Iot-Project/Smart home automation/README.md

 ### 2.1 Developer Tools:

   * `Developer tools` is original function of HASS.io.
 It has 4 tabs: `States`, `services`, `template` and `events`.
-Especially for the first tab, in subsequent projects it is often necessary to monitor the states and attributes of the entity.
+Especially for the first tab, in subsequent projects it is  necessary to monitor the states and attributes of the entity.

   ![](https://github.com/Gry1995/Iot-Project/blob/master/Smart%20home%20automation/tab.png)